≡ Menu

 Therefore, the higher the ARPU, the more revenue Snap will collect for a user on its platforms.

-As shown in the chart above, Snap’s ARPU has been on the rise across all regions in the world and Snap’s North America region has done particularly well compared to other regions.
+As shown in the chart above, Snap’s ARPU has been increasing across all regions in the world and Snap’s North America region has done particularly well compared to other regions.

 The increasing revenue per user for Snap bodes well for the company as it means that Snap’s revenue will certainly rise in accordance with the growing ARPU.

-Again, Snap’s growing ARPU can certainly help to make the case for a cash dividend a reality.
+Again, Snap’s growing ARPU can certainly help to make the case for a cash dividend coming from the company a reality.

 Rising Revenue In All Regions